 All of the students we met have a bright future ahead of them.
 We’re proud to be a part of the team making an investment in their future, and we’re proud of the role that community colleges are playing in making it all happen.

-Tags: aviation, Broward College, Cleveland Community College, community colleges, Dr. Jill Biden, mission critical operations, supply chain management, TAACCCT, Trade Adjustment Assistance Community College and Career Training
+Tags: aviation, Broward College, Cleveland Community College, community colleges, Dr. Jill Biden, mission critical operations, partnerships, supply chain management, TAACCCT, Trade Adjustment Assistance Community College and Career Training